-In carrying out the role of an entreptoneur, harmonious passion is vital for an individual.
+In carrying out the role of an entrepreneur, harmonious passion is vital for an individual.
 Luth et al. (2017) stated that an individual's passion for work is essential, not just involvement.
-In becoming an entrepreneur, individuals must show a level of 6 ntrol to be involved in an activity following their life goals and not be burdened with a sense of being forced to undergo or be engaged in that activity.
+In becoming an entrepreneur, individuals must show a level of control to be involved in an activity following their life goals and not be burdened with a sense of being forced to undergo or be engaged in that activity.
 Entrepreneurs must know the harmonious passion in themselves so that individuals can run their businesses according to their interests and produce a sustainable business.
 In addition, entrepreneurs must have a harmonious passion for getting a positive effect from entrepreneurship results.
 The positive results obtained from harmonious passion can increase work satisfaction in entrepreneurs because individuals will feel happy doing their jobs to produce a positive impact on work and lead to satisfaction in working for an individual.

 The results of this study also state that harmonious passion can increase life satisfaction through the work-life enrichment variable.
-Entrepreneurs who have work-life enrichment at work will provide enrichment and learning for the work being carried out, so the more an entrepreneur has a harmonious passion individual will increase their desire to learn to enrich the 4 nowledge entrepreneur.
-Therefore, the existence of work-life enrichment in entrepreneurs has a high level of satisf2 tion with the work being carried out and a high level of satisfaction with the individual's life as a whole.
+Entrepreneurs who have work-life enrichment at work will provide enrichment and learning.
+Hence, the more an entrepreneur has a harmonious passion individual, the more their desire to learn to enrich the knowledge entrepreneur.
+Therefore, work-life enrichment in entrepreneurs has a high level of satisfaction with the work being carried out and a high level of satisfaction with the individual's life.

 Entrepreneurs with a harmonious passion tend to have work-life enrichment in themselves, so individuals will enrich activities that follow their passion.
 Enrichment by an entrepreneur makes the entrepreneur feel the life satisfaction of an individual because an entrepreneur will work without any demands, and individuals will be more flexible in enriching and learning to produce positive values in life and create life satisfaction.
 In addition, work-life enrichment entrepreneurs tend to get work satisfaction in running a business.
-It is because individuals 40 have harmonious passion tend to have higher work-life enrichment.
+This is because individuals who have harmonious passion tend to have higher work-life enrichment.
 Individuals with high work-life enrichment will be more deeply involved in their work, positively influencing work outcomes and family roles.